skyth3r/Skyth3r.github.io/content/archive/akashandmoney/emergency-funds/index.md

 images:
     - cover.png
 altText: "banner with a 2D icon of a safe centred on a blue background"
+description: "You need an emergency fund!
+Don't get stuck without one"
 tags: ['finance']
 type: "akashandmoney"
 layout: "single"